jamesward/play-framework-chrome-tools/README.md

 ## Open Errors in Editor

-It is possible to configure a URL in the [extension options](chrome-extension://dchhggpgbommpcjpogaploblnpldbmen/options.html) to which the absolute path to the file in error and the line triggering the error are passed.
+It is possible to configure a URL in the extension options to which the absolute path to the file in error and the line triggering the error are passed.
+Access the extensions options by pasting the following URL into your browser:

+    chrome-extension://dchhggpgbommpcjpogaploblnpldbmen/options.html

 This can be used by editors to directly jump to the location of an error in the code.